Cohomology of a Hamiltonian T-space with involution

 be the {\em equivariant Poincar\'e series} of $M$ with coefficients on $\calF$.

-Suppose $f:M\to\RR$ is a $G$-invariant function on $M$ and let $C$ denote the set of critical points of $f$.
-We assume that $f$ is {\it non-degenerate in the sense of Bott}, i.e. $C$ is a submanifold of $M$ and the Hessian of $f$ is a non-degenerate on the normal bundle $\nu(C)$ to $C$ in $M$.
+Recall that a smooth function $f:M\to\RR$ is called {\em Kirwan-Morse} if it satisfies the following non-degeneracy conditions: \begin{itemize} \item[\textbf{(C1)}] The critical set $C$ is a finite union of disjoint closed subsets $Z\subset C$ called {\em components of the critical set of $f$} such that $f|_Z=\const$.

+\item[\textbf{(C2)}] For component $Z\subset C$ there exists a locally closed connected submanifold $\Sig_Z$, called a {\em minimizing manifold}, containing $Z$ such that for every $x\in \Sig_Z, \ x\not\in{}Z$ we have $f(x)>f|_Z$.
+In other words, $Z$ is the subset of $\Sig_Z$ on which $f$ takes its minimum values.

+\item[\textbf{(C3)}] At every point $x\in C$ the tangent space $T_x\Sig_Z$ is the maximal among all subspaces of $T_xM$ on which the Hessian $H_x(f)$ is positive semi-definite. \end{itemize} Thus the critical subsets of a Kirwan-Morse function can be as degenerate as a minimum of a function, but not worse.

-Let $Z$ be a connected component of the critical point set $C$ and let $\nu(Z)$ denote the normal bundle to $Z$ in $M$.
-The bundle $\nu(Z)$ splits into the Whitney sum of two subbundles $\nu(Z) = \nu^+(Z) \oplus \nu^-(Z)$, such that the Hessian is strictly positive on $\nu^+(Z)$ and strictly negative on $\nu^-(Z)$.
-The dimension of the bundle $\nu^-(Z)$ is called the {\it index} of $Z$ (as a critical submanifold of $f$) and is denoted by $\ind(Z)$.
+Suppose $f:M\to\RR$ is a $G$-invariant Kirwan-Morse function on $M$.
+Let $Z$ be a component of the critical point set $C$ and let $\nu^-(Z)$ denote the normal bundle to $\Sig_Z$ in $M$.
+The dimension of $\nu^-(Z)$ is called the {\it index} of $Z$ (as a component of the critical set of $f$) and is denoted by $\ind(Z)$.
 Let $o(Z)$ denote the {\it orientation bundle of $\nu^-(Z)$, considered as a flat line bundle}.

+If the group $G$ is connected, then $Z$ is a $G$-invariant subset of $M$.
+In general, we denote by